The Anglican Diocese of Newcastle is your local Anglican Church in the Central Coast and Hunter regions of New South Wales, Australia.

 The Diocese serves this geographical region through its 59 parishes, four schools, Samaritans, Anglican Care, Anglican Savings and Development Fund and a number of chaplaincies.
 We minister people in rural, regional and city areas.
 You can find your local church through our Find A Parish page.

-The social welfare arm of the diocese, Samaritans employs over 500 staff in areas of disability, youth, children’s and community services.
-There are also more than 400 volunteers, many of whom are parishioners, assisting with emergency relief and recycling programs.
+The social welfare arm of the diocese, Samaritans employs staff in areas of disability, youth, children’s and community services.
+There are many volunteers, many of whom are parishioners, assisting with emergency relief and recycling programs.
 Anglican Care, aged care services for residents and in the community.

 The diocese has four schools – Manning Valley Anglican College, Bishop Tyrrell Anglican College, Scone Grammar School and Lakes Grammar – An Anglican School.
 The Diocese has a special relationship with Newcastle Grammar School.

-The CEY Commission (Children, Education and Youth) works to to nurture, encourage, facilitate and resource ministry with children, young people and their families.
+The CEY Commission (Children, Education and Youth) works to nurture, encourage, facilitate and resource ministry with children, young people and their families.